 When nerves in the neck are pinched, you can experience numbness, tingling, or pain in the neck, trapezoid, shoulders, arms, or hands.

-When nerves in the mid-back are pinched, you can experience these symptoms in the upper back, chest, or belly.
+When nerves in the mid-back are pinched, you can experience pain or other symptoms in the upper back, chest, or belly.

-When nerves in your lower back are pinched, you will experience these symptoms in your back, thighs, calves, and feet.
+When nerves in your lower back are pinched, you will experience pain or other symptoms in your back, thighs, calves, and feet.

 The hardened jelly can then push on the nerve roots, causing: